 04 of 07

-Miniature Windows Printed on Overhead Transparency Film Using an Ink Jet Printer
+Print Patterns on Overhead Transparency Film Using an Inkjet Printer

 The photo above shows miniature window designs printed on an overhead transparency using an inkjet printer.
-Suitable overhead transparency pages can be bought from a stationery or office supply store.
+Suitable overhead transparency pages can be bought from a stationary or office supply store.